abriotde/openhems-sample/readme.md

+# Presentation

+This software is an Open-Source Home Energy Management System based on [Home-Assistant](https://www.home-assistant.io/) installation.
+It all run locally witch is good for privacy and is customizable.

+This software is usefull to get an as smart as possible management of power consumption and production.
+This should lead to cost reduction.

+- If you have a solar panel with battery, it will allow you to have smaller battery (witch is the most expensive part).

+- If you have a public power grid source with variable cost, it will allow you to consume when it's lower cost.

+Warning : This software is under activ developpment but not functionally.
+All contribution to the software are welcome.
+Please contact alberic.delacrochais@protonmail.com for all questions.

 # Prerequisites

+* Controlable power consuption:
+ - devices witch start on plug like electrique car
+ - connected devices like washing-machine.

-* A server we named "homeassistant" installed with debian based Linux OS connected to lan.
+* A server we named "homeassistant" installed with debian based Linux OS connected to local lan.
+The script scripts/home-assistant.sh let you to install Home-Assistant.
+But if you have already a Home-Assistant install use it.

 * In your internet box
  - Create a domain name that we named $DOMAINNAME.
  - Redirect ports 80 and 443 to your homeassistant server.